hariamoor-zz/todo-cli/content/Rust-Asides.md

 Who the fuck goes to production with Haskell, in the first place...?

 Well, that's not really an argument, if Haskell were doing the right thing.
 Fortunately, we have avoided having to recant: `Data.Serialize` is a lot like the Boost system that exists for C++.
 The key difference is that the serialization contract is explicit, but it is messier as it lifts the `Builder` monad to form a custom serialization monad.
 Not only that, the serialization monad provided in Haskell isn't very extensible; see that most serialization libraries are implemented without using `Data.Serialize`.

+(Haskell's implementation lifts the `Builder` monad to have stateful buffers that can be edited without copying the entire string to retain purity.
+This is a way to improve the efficiency of the serialization.)

 ## Aside: The Layout of a Rust Application